 We expect our primary use of capital to continue to be for compensation and related expenses, manufacturing costs for preclinical and clinical materials, third party clinical trial research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.
-We believe that our available funds will be sufficient to enable us to initiate our pivotal Phase 3 clinical trial for KB103 and Phase 1/2 for KB105.
+We believe that our available funds will be sufficient to enable us to initiate our pivotal Phase 3 clinical trials for B-VEC and continue Phase 1/2 clinical trials for KB105.